 Meanwhile, tie a piece of jute just below the cuff and pull tight.

 Criss-cross a cinnamon stick and spoon (or candy cane or whatever) and tie the jute again.

 Add the holly and tie the jute twice to secure and then tie it in a bow.

 Use a piece of bakers twine to tie your handmade label around the embellishments.

 While you can make the gift sacks whatever size you choose, two yards of fabric should yield 9 cookie sacks using my measurements of 25-inches X 6-inches for each sack.

 I stitched all the gift sacks in the photo below in a little over one hour.

 Don’t limit this idea to just the holidays either.

 You can change the fabric and make a gift sack like this anytime of year using appropriate decorations to represent whatever season you like.

-Imagine how cute these would look on a Spring or Summer bake sale or fundraising table.
+Imagine how cute these sugar cookie sacks look on a Spring or Summer bake sale or fundraising table.